hetong007/SimBoost/README.md

 ## kernel

 The folder for the kernel method.
 This folder contains the code for the comparison model KronRLS.

 ## xgboost

 The folder for the xgboost method.
 This folder contains the code for the SimBoost and SimBoostQuant methods.

-## crf

-The folder for the crf method
+See the README file in this folder for further instructions on how to use the method.

 ## evaluation

-The folder for the evaluation code pieces which generate results in the folder data/
+The folder for the evaluation code.
+See the README file in this folder for further instructions.